Rush Limbo here, a doctor of democracy, America's truth detector, America's real anchorman serving humanity.

 Yes.

-Like the brain dead cheerleader and the idiotic, you know, 40 IQ quarterback.
+Like the brain-dead cheerleader and the idiotic, you know, 40 IQ quarterback.

-You know something that skill set, not only in high school.
+I've seen that skill set, not only in high school.

-These people that get to the top, they're brilliant people and they've worked their tails off, and yet they're not given any um uh any credit for that.
+Yeah, but it's so rare, and if you follow it up, the trail through the corporate trail, these people that get to the top, they're brilliant people and they've worked their tails off, and yet they're not given any credit for that.

-Some of them are, but but that skill set, when you're talking about athletes particularly, that skill set is so rare.
+Some of them are, but that skill set, when you're talking about athletes particularly, that skill set is so rare.

-You look, we have a population of three hundred million people, and how many in this country are qualified to play at the major league level?
+And how many in this country are qualified to play at the major league level?

 I mean, it's not very many.